Long Island Lutheran Middle and High School

 Long Island Lutheran Middle and High School (commonly known as LuHi) is a Christian college preparatory school in Brookville, New York, United States.
-It was founded and built in 1960 on a 32 acre estate and has a student body of approximately 420 students in grades 6-12, with students coming from more than 50 school districts throughout Long Island and New York City.
+It was founded and built in 1960 on a 32 acre estate and has a student body of approximately 480 students in grades 6-12, with students coming from more than 60 school districts throughout Long Island and New York City.
 The school is accredited by the New York State Association of Independent Schools.

 Academics

 Students follow a liberal arts curriculum, which includes required courses in English, mathematics, the natural and physical sciences, social studies and government, world language (students can choose between Spanish and French), business, religion, the fine arts, physical education, and health.
 Electives courses, ranging from entrepreneurship to creative writing, are also offered in all departments.
-LuHi also offers 17 Advanced Placement courses.
+LuHi also offers 19 Advanced Placement courses.
 Classes are scheduled using a two-day block scheduling system, which includes a weekly school-wide chapel service held in the Chapel/Performing Arts Center.

 LuHi students generally perform significantly better than average on standardized high school achievement and college admissions tests, as well as AP exams.
 LuHi students score higher on the ACT and SAT than both the New York state and national average.
-Also, the top 10% of the class of 2019 tallied an average cumulative score of 1300 on the SAT and a 31 on the ACT.
-In addition, in 2019 75% of LuHi AP students scored a 3 or higher on the AP exams.
-That is compared to 62% of students in New York State, and 59% of students nationwide.
+In 2025, 85% of LuHi students taking AP exams scored a 3 or higher.
+The school had 23 AP Scholars, 4 AP Scholars with Honor, and 10 AP Scholars with Distinction.

 Service learning is an important part of the LuHi experience.
 Students participate in many service activities throughout the year including coat, food and book drives, Habitat for Humanity Builds, service trips to Nicaragua, Mexico, Puerto Rico, and other countries, as well as a meal packing event to benefit local food pantries and the Andrew Grene School in Haiti.
 LuHi also offers 25 high school clubs and 14 middle school clubs.